vedant3642/Flappy_Bird_game_vk/README.md

-# 🐤 Flappy Bird Game - VK Edition
+# 🐤 Flappy Bird Game

 A fun and beginner-friendly **Flappy Bird clone** built with **Python** and **Pygame**.
 This project recreates the iconic side-scrolling arcade game where you guide the bird through pipes without crashing!